Business, employee, office

 • We disclose all mining operations joint ventures that generate material revenue for BHP and also disclose available information in relation to the other legal owners in these joint ventures (information about other parties is subject to change without our knowledge).

-• We disclose other entities in which we hold a partial interest, however we may exclude some entities in which we hold an interest of less than 20% where disclosure might put at risk a legitimate competitive advantage associated with our investment and/or where disclosure would be contrary to an obligation of confidentiality.
+• We disclose other entities in which we hold a partial interest, however we may exclude some entities in which we hold an interest of less than 20 per cent where disclosure might put at risk a legitimate competitive advantage associated with our investment and/or where disclosure would be contrary to an obligation of confidentiality.

-Information contained within BHP’s disclosure spreadsheets (linked in this section) is current as 30 June 2022 unless specified otherwise.
+Information contained within BHP’s disclosure spreadsheets (linked in this section) is current at the date specified in each spreadsheet.
 Some of this information is also contained and/or expanded on in BHP’s annual reporting and information in relation to BHP Ventures’ current public investments can be found on our BHP Ventures webpage

 • Performance

-We have standards around ethical conduct, including a focus on harassment and bullying, sexual harassment, bribery and corruption, competition, data privacy, conflicts of interest, fraud and theft, and working with governments and communities.
+We have standards around ethical conduct, including a focus on harassment and bullying, sexual harassment, racism and racial harassment, bribery and corruption, trade sanctions, competition, data privacy, conflicts of interest, fraud and theft, and working with governments and communities.
 Our Code provides guidance on how we should conduct our business, no matter where we work or where we are from.
 We seek to reinforce these standards with ongoing training, investigations into alleged unethical behaviours and where necessary, apply disciplinary actions.

-EthicsPoint is our central, confidential reporting tool that is accessible to all, including external stakeholders and the public, to report conduct that may be unethical, illegal or inconsistent with Our Code.
+Integrity@BHP or the BHP Protected Disclosure Reporting Channel is our central, confidential reporting tool that is accessible to all, including external partners and stakeholders, to report conduct that may be unethical, illegal or inconsistent with Our Code.
 Reports received are required to be triaged for response or investigation as appropriate, in accordance with our mandatory minimum performance requirements for business conduct.
 The most serious report types are triaged to the Response and Investigations team or relevant subject matter experts.
-Reports relating to regulatory breaches, such as bribery and corruption, are investigated by Compliance Legal team.
+Reports relating to regulatory breaches, such as bribery and corruption, are investigated by lawyers in the Compliance team.

-Of the business conduct reports received, 36 per cent were made anonymously.2 Of the total business conduct reports closed during FY2023, 38 per cent contained one or more established allegations.
+Of the business conduct reports received, 41 per cent were made anonymously.1 Of the total business conduct reports closed during FY2024, 41 per cent contained one or more established allegations.2,3

 Business conduct cases by issue type